Amagi82/FlexibleRatingBar/README.md

   app:polygonRotation="0"
   app:strokeWidth="5dp"/>
 ```
-Simply add `<amagi82.flexibleratingbar.FlexibleRatingBar/>` to your layout, and use the same as you would any other widget, only with proper scaling.
+Simply add `<amagi82.flexibleratingbar.FlexibleRatingBar/>` to your layout, and use the same as you would any other widget.
 `layout_width` and `layout_height` will scale the rating bar appropriately.
 In addition, you can alter any of the above settings in xml, or do it in code.
 The colors should be self-explanitory. `polygonVertices` is the number of points on your star.